 Before you start, you can watch videos on how to embroider patches or embroider a shirt pocket with designs if you are still confused.

 Follow the traditional hand embroidery techniques or use the home embroidery machine and get work done quicker.

 Removing the stabilizer depends on the type you used.
 If you used the cut-away stabilizer, then make an initial cut and trim away the excess.

 Leave the remaining stabilizer.
 This way, the embroidery will not irritate the skin when you wear the shirt.
 Other stabilizers are removed, as their name suggests, such as washing the wash away, heating the heat away, and tearing out the tear-away stabilizer.

 Give A Great Finish

 After completion of your design, make sure there are no pieces of stabilizer left.
-It can get pretty annoying if they stick on your skin later.
+It can get pretty annoying if they stick to your skin later.

-Also, make sure there are no marks of the embroidery hoops.
-If any marks are visible, wash the shirt and Iron it to give the ultimate and presentable finishing.
+Also, make sure there are no marks on the embroidery hoops.
+If any marks are visible, wash the shirt and Iron it to give the ultimate and presentable finish.